pnp/provision-assist-m365/Deployment-guide.md

 1. Create (OR use an existing) Microsoft Teams Team to use for the approval adaptive cards.
 You may wish to connect the **Provision Assist** SharePoint site (group) to a new Teams Team.
 2. Create (OR use an existing) channel in the same team for the approval cards.
 This is where they will be posted.
 3. Add the appropriate users that will approve requests to the team.
-4. In the Teams client, click on the epilsis and select 'Get link to channel'.
+4. In the Teams client, click on the elipsis and select 'Get link to channel'.

 ![Microsoft Teams get link to channel screenshot](/Images/LinkToChannel.png)